 I share Cragg’s recognition that our age lends itself to extraordinary new possibilities in sculpture, possibilities, which the technologies such as the creation of moving images, have long been opening up.

-In this blog post Australian artist and sculptor Stephen Hart explores the work of Tong Cragg.
+In this blog post Australian artist and sculptor Stephen Hart explores the work of Tony Cragg.